oddy-boop/Edusync-git/supabase/rls_policies.md

 end;
 $$;

--- Helper function to check if the current user is a teacher and if the provided teacher_id matches their own auth.uid(). create or replace function public.is_my_teacher_record(p_teacher_id uuid) returns boolean language plpgsql
+-- Helper function to check if the current user is a teacher and if the provided teacher_id matches their own profile ID. create or replace function public.is_my_teacher_record(p_teacher_id uuid) returns boolean language plpgsql